Stoneleiker25/Stoneleiker25-international-compliance-case-study/README.md

 # Stoneleiker25-international-compliance-case-study
-# GlobalPay Compliance Case Study
+# Global CleanPay Case – Compliance Case Study

-This project is a compliance case study simulating regulatory reporting using customer transaction data.
-I used SQL, Power BI, CSV, and PowerPoint to deliver insights and audit-ready outputs.
+This case study simulates a compliance scenario using customer transaction data.
+I used SQL, Power BI, Excel, and PowerPoint to clean, analyze, and present insights for regulatory reporting.

 ## Tools Used
 - SQL Server